 Not that long ago I had someone come to me for a program and so I did my full assessment that takes about an hour then I wrote the program which, takes another hour that I don’t charge for as I include it in the package.
 I then went over the program and recorded it on her smart device.
 Long story short she did not do my program but instead got a modified program from another trainer to try that one.
 When I checked in with her she then asked me to look over his modified program.
 I can’t tell you how frustrating this was for me.
 I spent a lot of time going over a program I wrote based on the assessment and what she asked for.
 She of course was very confused after reading things off the internet and from whatever this other trainer said to her.
 This is exactly why you have to not only do your own due diligence by asking good questions but also once you’ve decided on your ‘expert’ of choice you must follow what they create for you to give it a fair chance before either moving on or, asking to tweak something.
 It is not fair to either of you if you don’t trust the person you hire.
 It is a waste of your money and, their time and energy.

 Again, the internet is not the end all be all of truth.
 There are tons of misguided people not only searching for answers but, selling trying to scam or sell things to you.
 You will end up being very confused by so many different theories if you don’t try to think for yourself as well.
 Sometimes you have to be your own guinea pig, trial and error for certain things and or finding who is a health and fitness expert to get the results you’ve been searching for.
 Either way there is no magic pill or quick solution that does not require something from you as well.
 Nothing worth having comes easy.
-Don’t be afraid to ask questions.
+Don’t be afraid to ask questions or to interview a potential hire to see if you are a fit, and to see if you trust them.